gocd/www.go.cd/community/partners.markdown

 ### Consulting Partners

 - <a href="http://highops.com/continuous-delivery/">HighOps</a> - help introduce, sustain and benefit from Continuous Delivery and DevOps.
 All the while increasing Software Operability.
+- <a href="http://skeltonthatcher.com/">Skelton Thatcher Consulting</a> - tailored help with technology and teams for organisations moving their software to the cloud.
+We have strong experience with Continuous Delivery, DevOps, Agile IT Operations, and software operability, and we are cross-platform and multi-vendor.

 ### Technology Partners